falcosecurity/falcosidekick/README.md

   kubeconfig: "~/.kube/config"  # Kubeconfig file to use (only if falcosidekick is running outside the cluster)
  failthreshold: 4 # events with a priority above this threshold are mapped to fail in PolicyReport Summary and lower that those are mapped to warn (default=4)
-  maxevents: 10 # the max number of events that can be in a policyreport (default=10)
+  maxevents: 10 # the max number of events that can be in a policyreport (default=10) prunebypriority : false # decides the pruning order of reports i.e. if set to true prunes the report by deleting the low severity events first in FIFO order

 webui:
   url: "" # WebUI URL, if not empty, WebUI output is enabled